528-dev/Cornell-CS3110-OCaml/OCaml.md

 to generate the Bisect report from your test suite execution.
 The report is in a newly-created directory named `_coverage`.

 8. Open the file `_coverage/index.html` in a web browser.
-Look at the per-file coverage; you’ll see we’ve managed to test a few percent of `sorts.ml` with our test suite so far.
+Look at the per-file coverage; you'll see we've managed to test a few percent of `sorts.ml` with our test suite so far.
 Click on the link in that report for `sorts.ml`.
-You’ll see that we’ve managed to cover only one line of the source code.
+You'll see that we've managed to cover only one line of the source code.

 9. There are some additional tests in the test file.
 Try uncommenting those, as documented in the test file, and increasing your code coverage.
 Between each run, you will need to delete the `bisectNNNN.coverage` files, otherwise the report will contain information from those previous runs: